solana-labs/solana/book/src/turbine-block-propagation.md

-# Data Plane Fanout
+# Turbine Block Propagation

-A Solana cluster uses a multi-layer mechanism called *data plane fanout* to broadcast transaction blobs to all nodes in a very quick and efficient manner.
-In order to establish the fanout, the cluster divides itself into small collections of nodes, called *neighborhoods*.
+A Solana cluster uses a multi-layer block propagation mechanism called *Turbine* to broadcast transaction blobs to all nodes with minimal amount of duplicate messages.
+The cluster divides itself into small collections of nodes, called *neighborhoods*.
 Each node is responsible for sharing any data it receives with the other nodes in its neighborhood, as well as propagating the data on to a small set of nodes in other neighborhoods.
 This way each node only has to communicate with a small number of nodes.

 During its slot, the leader node distributes blobs between the validator nodes in the first neighborhood (layer 0).
 Each validator shares its data within its